Political reporting syllabus (updated 2016): Covering elections, governance and the democratic process

 Class 1: What makes for good political reporting?

 Topic: Politics is often portrayed as a “game.”
 Indeed, sports and metaphors pepper political writing.
 Unlike other “games,” political ones have real world consequences: war or peace; high taxes or low; jobs or unemployment; health care or not.
 We discuss what constitutes “politics,” why it is important and how it affects daily lives; we will also look at the purpose of political reporting and what goes into good political reporting.
 Just how do political journalists do their job and what do they do?
 What are their goals, and whom do they serve?
+What are their typical biases and assumptions?

 - Jack Shafer, “Presidential Campaigns, Sports Writing and the Fine Art of Pretending,” Reuters, 2012.